Our Process

 1. Discussion Section:

-• Purpose: The discussion section interprets the findings presented in the results section, analyzes their significance, and explores their implications in the context of the research question or objective.
+• Purpose: The discussion section interprets the findings presented in the results section, analyzes their significance, and explores their implications in the research question or objective context.

 • Content: It includes an in-depth analysis of the results, comparisons with previous studies, discussion of theoretical and practical implications, and suggestions for future research.

-• Focus: The focus of the discussion section is on critically examining and interpreting the findings, considering their implications for the field, and addressing any limitations or unanswered questions.
+• Focus: The discussion section focuses on critically examining and interpreting the findings, considering their implications for the field, and addressing any limitations or unanswered questions.

-• Language: The language used in the discussion section is more interpretative and analytical, allowing for the exploration of meaning, significance, and potential implications of the findings.
+• Language: The language used in the discussion section is more interpretative and analytical, allowing for the exploration of the findings’ meaning, significance, and potential implications.

-• Purpose: The conclusion section summarizes the key findings and insights derived from the study and provides a concise statement of the study’s overall contribution to the field.
+• Purpose: The conclusion summarizes the study’s key findings and insights and concisely describes its overall contribution to the field.

 • Content: It includes a brief restatement of the research question or objective, a summary of the main findings, and a final statement that emphasizes the significance of the research.

-• Focus: The focus of the conclusion section is on summarizing the main points discussed in the paper, reaffirming the importance of the findings, and offering closure to the reader.
+• Focus: The conclusion section summarises the main points discussed in the paper, reaffirming the importance of the findings and offering closure to the reader.

 • Format: Conclusions are typically brief and to the point, with a clear summary of the study’s main contributions and their implications for theory, practice, or future research.